1AVINASH/code-templates/python_agents/advanced_agent/README.md

+This project has been inspired from techwithtim's video on creating an agent

 In this project, we are using Firecrawl which provides software for crawling, scraping and searching websites along with langgraph, langchain, and OpenAi
 * Firecrawl
     * Api Keys -> https://www.firecrawl.dev/app/api-keys